Mithgol/node-fidonet-nodelist/README.md

 ```

 The constructed object has the property `nodelistLines` (an array) where the read lines of the nodelist are stored (except empty lines and comments).

+The constructed object has the following method:

+### getLineForAddr(address)

+Returns a nodelist's line that corresponds to the given `address` string (returns `null` if the address cannot be found).

+The `address` is given in the usual Fidonet format (three numbers separated by a colon and a slash; for example, `2:5063/88`).
+In an address of a region or of a net the third number is a zero (for example, `2:50/0` for R50 region or `2:5063/0` for the net N5063); the same zero is used in an address of a zone, where also the second number is equal to the first (for example, `1:1/0` for Z1, `2:2/0` for Z2, etc.).
+The numbers must be given exactly as in the nodelist (for example, no leading zeroes).

 ## Locking files